 How do I become one?

 Education and training

-You can improve your employment prospects by completing a traineeship..
-The scaffolding traineeship usually takes 12 months to complete.
+You can also undertake a traineeship in scaffolding (level 3).
+The traineeship usually takes 12 months to complete.

 Apprenticeships and traineeships

 As an apprentice or trainee, you enter into a formal training contract with an employer, enabling you to complete training towards a nationally recognised qualification.
 You spend time working and learning practical skills on the job and you spend some time undertaking structured training with a registered training provider.